On the Maximum Achievable Sum-rate of the RIS-aided MIMO Broadcast Channel: Simulation Results

-Lastly, we study the achievable sum-rate for the multi-RIS case where the total number of RIS elements in the system is held constant.
+{Lastly, we study the achievable sum-rate for the multi-RIS case where the total number of RIS elements in the system is constant.
 More precisely, all of the RIS elements can be located on a single \ac{RIS} or equally distributed among a subset of the \acp{RIS}.
-The achievable sum-rate for the total number of RIS elements of 400 is shown in Fig. \ref{fig:Rates-const-Nris}.
-Using more \acp{RIS} for signal transmission is only beneficial for small $d_{\mathrm{ris}}$, i.e., when the \acp{RIS} are in the vicinity of the BS and the user-populated area.
-On the other hand, the single-RIS transmission provides superior rates for larger $d_{\mathrm{ris}}$, i.e., when the RISs are located far from the BS and the user-populated area.
-It seems that placing all of the reflecting elements on a single RIS can provide a higher array gain which is essential for signal transmission via weak communication links (i.e., when the RISs are located far from the BS and the user-populated area).
+The achievable sum-rate when the total number of RIS elements is equal to 400 is shown in Fig. \ref{fig:Rates-const-Nris}.
+Using more \acp{RIS} for signal transmission is only beneficial for small values of $d_{\mathrm{ris}}$, i.e., when the \acp{RIS} are in the vicinity of the BS and the user-populated area.
+On the other hand, the single-RIS transmission provides superior rates for larger values of $d_{\mathrm{ris}}$, i.e., when the RISs are located far from the BS and the user-populated area.
+It seems that placing all of the reflecting elements on a single RIS can provide a higher array gain which is essential for signal transmission via weak communication links (i.e., when the RISs are located far from the BS and the user-populated area). }